cs-ieee-ist/cs-essentials/content/topics/bash/customization.md

 ### Text appearence

-You can also change the text format, color and background.
+You can also change the text format, colour and background.
 The way it works is simple but it makes the string very confusing for anyone that doesn't know what is happening.
 For example, the previous example:

 ```bash
 ${debian_chroot:+($debian_chroot)}\[\033[01;32m\]\u@\h\[\033[00m\]:\[\033[01;34m\]\w\[\033[00m\]\$